Knee Specialist

 What we offer

-We are now taking bookings for our knee treatment service run by renowned Orthopaedic Consultant specialist Mr Tandon.
-Providing expert advice and treatment in world-class facilties, Mr Tandon offers a wealth of experience and specialism in rehabilitation and treatment of knee injuries.
+Knee consultation service run by renowned Orthopaedic Consultant specialist Mr Tandon.
+Mr Tandon offers a wealth of experience and specialism in rehabilitation and treatment of knee injuries.

-With over 30 years as a qualified doctor and surgeon, Mr. Tandon's rich history in working with both elite athletes and the general public spans across clubs and institutions such as Leicester City Football Club, Leicester Tigers, and Leicester General Infirmary.
-Mr. Tandon offers a large amount of clinical expertise to help manage and treat your knee injuries.
+With over 30 years as a qualified doctor and surgeon, Mr. Tandon's history in working with both elite athletes and the general public spans across clubs and institutions such as Leicester City Football Club, Leicester Tigers, and Leicester General Infirmary.
+Mr. Tandon offers clinical expertise to help manage and treat your knee injuries.

 Prices